targoninc/botanika-web/README.md

 ```

 The PostgreSQL database will be initialized with the schema defined in `src/api/database/db_setup.sql`.
 The database data will be persisted in a Docker volume.

+The application is configured to automatically initialize the database if it's fresh.
+It will wait for the database to be ready before starting, and then run the initialization script if needed.
+This ensures that the application always has the required database tables available.

 ### Database Configuration